We shape the future

 Our activities cover the engineering, technological and economic knowledge necessary to be able to develop new products, material and production processes in a sustainable fashion as concerns technical management, financial profitability and the environment.
 The school has a strong faculty with about 50 professors.

 At the school's departments, research is carried out in a number of different areas.
-The focus is on industrial design and innovation, product and production development, materials development, micro and nano technology, industrial economics, organisation and management as well as learning.
+The focus is on industrial design and innovation, product and production development, sustainable energy technology, energy system analysis, climate system and policy studies, materials development, micro and nano technology, industrial economics, organisation and management as well as learning.

 Research at the Competence Centres addresses newer subject areas.
 These efforts are often conducted in joint projects with business life and various societal bodies.
 The majority of our Centres maintain close connections with industry.
 Some of them also act as liaison offices between KTH and other universities.